 For all countries in the ETM, the 1990 emissions number is based on data from the European Environmental Agency.
 The following categories are included:

 Other emissions, such as other feedstock and fugitive emissions are not included in the 1990 number as these emissions are out of scope of the ETM.

 For regional datasets, no uniform, international source exists detailing historic emissions on a fine-grained geographical level.
 As such, 1990 emissions are researched for each region individually.

 For subregions of the Netherlands, data is used from RIVM.
 They report 1990 emissions on a municipality level.
 However, this data does not comply with the main principles of the ETM's CO2 calculation:

 - Emissions are reported by geographical location.
 This means that a municipality with a power plant within its border is assigned the full emissions of the plant.
 Conversely, no emissions for electricity use are taken into account for municipalities without power plants.

 - The regional data does not conform to IPCC definitions.
 This means that emissions of biomass are included.

-To be able to compare 1990 emissions to the present and future emission levels calculated by the ETM, Quintel applies the following correction method to the data:
+To be able to compare 1990 emissions to the present and future emission levels calculated by the ETM, the following data correction is applied:

 - First, for all municipalities 1990 CO2 emissions are calculated for all sectors except the energy sector